-The practice is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act 1988 (Privacy Act) and applicable State legislation.
+We are bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act 1988 (Privacy Act) and the Health Records Act Victoria 2001.

 We will only collect your e-mail address if you send us a message or you provide us with your address directly.
-Your email address will only be used for the purpose for which you have provided it, and it will not be added to a mailing list or used for any other purpose without your consent.
-We may however, use your email address to contact you to obtain your consent for other purposes, but will give you the option of having your address deleted from our records at that time.
+It will only be used for the purpose for which you provided it.
+You have the option of having your email address deleted from our records at any time.

-- The date, time and duration of your visit to the www.csdp.com.au
+- The date, time and duration of your visit to the site

 - The pages you accessed and documents downloaded